BabakBar/VibeKeeper/archive/docs/mini-mvp-checklist.md

 ## Overview

-Build an AI-powered occasion tracking app with Python (FastAPI) backend and Vue 3/Nuxt 3 frontend.
-Users input natural language like "Bahar's birthday is on April 4th" and AI extracts structured data.
+Build an AI-powered occasion & subscription tracking app completely with Go.
+Users can input forms or via natural language like "Bahar's birthday is on April 4th" or "i pay for spotify 9 euros each month" and AI extracts structured data.

 ## Tech Stack